apluslms/moodle-mod_astra/astra/README.md

 - teachers: PHP scripts for numerous tasks for teachers
 - templates: Mustache templates, part of the Moodle output API
 - tests: PHPUnit tests that use the Moodle test API
-- PHP scripts under stratumtwo directory correspond to pages that the user sees
+- PHP scripts under astra directory correspond to pages that the user sees
 - lib.php defines functions that Moodle requires from all module/activity plugins
 - mod_form.php defines a form that is used to create/edit activity instances.
   In this plugin, the teacher should use the separate teachers pages instead of